sourcegraph/about/handbook/product/design/index.md

 These discovery and delivery phases can be as large or as small as needed for the problem at hand.
 Often, the phases are implicit rather than clearly defined for smaller projects.
 The larger the effort, the more valuable it is to explicitly plan the activities that take place in each phase.

 We avoid siloed work as much as possible.
 Instead of design and development phases, each discipline is involved end-to-end, and it’s likely that one discipline will be more involved than the others at different moments along the way.
 Similarly, we avoid hard handoffs as much as possible.
-When the Discovery phase is complete, every team member should have a deep understanding and agreement around what will move forward into Delivery.
+When the Discovery phase is complete, every team member should have a deep understanding and agreement around what will move forward into Delivery and is responsible for shipping the project outcome.

 - [Design artifacts](./artifacts/index.md)
 - [Visual design](./visual_design/index.md)